 Although progress has been achieved in recent decades, sustainability remains the paper industry’s major unfinished issue.
 It is often done in an unanticipated manner, such as reducing the use of paper due to the advancement of new information technology.

 We lived in a paper culture, but that is no longer the case.
-Of fact, it is still ubiquitous in our everyday lives, but its usage has been drastically decreased while it is still employed for a variety of other reasons.
-Globally, however, the usage of paper is increasing.
+In fact, it is still ubiquitous in our everyday lives, but its usage has been drastically decreased while it is still employed for a variety of other reasons.
+Globally, however, the use of paper is increasing, which also implies that there are more trees used to make paper.

 In the sector’s industries, progress is being achieved as a result of more significant usage of certified trees and the purification of chemical products that, in many cases, end up being dumped into surrounding rivers.
 Nonetheless, significant development remains to be achieved.